Type 58 assault rifle: History

 After the Korean War (1950–1953), North Korea was allied with the Soviet Union and continued to receive military support from them throughout the Cold War.
-President Kim Il-sung ordered the fabrication of the Type 58.
+President Kim Il Sung ordered the fabrication of the Type 58.
 The assault rifle was first produced in 1958.
 These were made initially with Soviet components until the North Koreans were able to make the parts on their own.

 Before production of the Type 58 ceased, it's reported that around 800,000 were made.
-North Korea eventually turned production towards the Type 68 since it was getting too much time consuming to make the Type 58 even though the cost of labor to make the assault rifle is not a problem.
-Production eventually was halted in 1968 and shifted to the Type 68 in the same year.
+North Korea turned production towards the Type 68 in 1968 since it was too time-consuming to make the Type 58.

 The Type 58 was exported to Cuba and Vietnam in the 1960s before it showed up in parts of Africa, the Middle East and South America.

-The Type 68 was reported to be exported to the Farabundo Martí National Liberation Front covertly in the 1980s.
+The Maltese government signed two secret arms deals with North Korea in March and July 1982, which included the provision of Type 58 rifles.

 Design

-Type 58

-While the Type 58 is based on the AK-47 with the milled receiver, the difference between the two assault rifles is that the former has identifying marks such as the five-point star in a circle and Type 58 in hangul.
+While the Type 58 is based on the AK-47 with the milled receiver, the difference between the two assault rifles is that the former has identifying marks such as the five-point star in a circle and Type 58 in Hangul.
 The Type 58 has a firing rate at 600-650 RPM.

-The Type 58's quality of finish bluing depends, which usually ranges from average to poor.
+The Type 58's quality of bluing varies, usually ranging from average to poor.
+The Type 58 can use 20-round magazines aside from 30-round magazines with the capability to fire rifle grenades, based on the PGN-60 and the KGN.